“The Man in the Moon heard the far bellow; “Oho,” quoth he, “the old earth is frolicsome to-night!””

-By mid afternoon, the NASA employees had drunk all of the beers and they were milling around the diner, pestering the waitresses.
-Filming had got off to a slow start – an overexcited dog kept running around the set – and the last landing was abruptly terminated at the first signs of rain.
-Szczesny’s family had soon sold their story to Newsweek, whose subsequent investigation discovered that, unbeknown to Szczesny, the thirty billion dollars which Congress had allocated to pay for these films was split between a clique of NASA officials, and that a lot of it was eventually invested in pornographic cinema.
+By mid-afternoon, the NASA employees had drunk all of the beers and they were starting on the waitresses.
+Filming had gotten off to a slow start – an overexcited dog kept running around the set – and the last landing was abruptly terminated at the first signs of rain.

 As a new space race escalated, the British arms company Corby International – which built weapons systems for Third World governments – was effectively nationalised and ordered to provide a rocket capable of delivering a manned mission to the moon.
-The British government was officially committed to the United Nations’ moon mission, but, like everybody else, it was secretly scheming to put one of its own citizens on the moon first.
-It should be noted that in the digital age, a moon voyage does not necessarily require the most cutting edge technology and such a thing is not beyond the resources of any prosperous nation.
+The British government was officially committed to the UN’s moon mission, but, like everybody else, it was secretly scheming to put one of its own citizens on the moon first.
+It should be noted that in the digital age, a moon voyage does not require the most cutting edge technology and such a thing is not beyond the resources of many nations.
 The West was mortified by the prospect that China, India, or Russia could get to the moon first.
-In a press conference that summer, the U.S. President refused to dismiss the possibility that his armed forces would shoot down any foreign attempt upon the moon.
+In a press conference that summer, the President of the USA refused to dismiss the possibility that his armed forces would shoot down any foreign attempt upon the moon.
 There was widespread horror weeks later when China and Venezuela signed a treaty which made it theoretically possible for the former to post missiles within range of NASA’s Texas and New Mexico space centres.
-In the same week, the airline Easyjet claimed that it was days away from a moon launch, rocketing its shares almost over the moon, until confidence in Easyjet abruptly collapsed and the airline was bankrupted.
+In the same week, the airline Easyjet claimed that it was days away from a moon launch, rocketing its shares almost over the moon, until confidence in Easyjet swiftly collapsed and the airline was bankrupted.

-Robin sat at a computer and began to type, but his progress was checked by an terse little message.
+Robin sat at a computer and began to type, but his progress was checked by a terse little message.

 The technician took a step forward.
 He looked flustered.
 “It’s the middle of the night…?”